raspberrypilearning/make-an-initial-state-dashboard-for-weather-data/en/step_5.md

 ### Wind direction

 As you're going to be building some dashboards, it will be easier to see a text-based representation of the wind direction.
-At the moment you send a numerical value for the angle detected by our wind vane.
-So in the next step you're going onvert that into [cardinal (N, S, E or W) or intercardinal directions (ESE, NW etc)](http://snowfence.umn.edu/Components/winddirectionanddegreeswithouttable3.htm){:target="_blank"}.
+At the moment, you are sending a numerical value for the angle your wind vane detects.
+In the next step, you're going convert that angle into [cardinal (N, S, E, W) or intercardinal directions (ESE, NW, etc.)](http://snowfence.umn.edu/Components/winddirectionanddegreeswithouttable3.htm){:target="_blank"}.

-- You could just use a 'look-up table' made out of a series of `if... elif... else` conditionals, but it is neater to simply write a function to perform a numerical calculation.
+- You could just use a look-up table made out of a series of `if/elif/else` conditionals, but it is neater to write a function to perform a numerical calculation.

 ```python
 def degrees_to_cardinal(angle):